rowcased/rowcased.github.io/code_folder/qlp.md

 ## Quick Sequence Print

-I originally created this as "qsp" (quick list print) to have control over pretty printing lists.
+I originally created this as "qlp" (quick list print) to have control over pretty printing lists.
 At the time I didn't know there was something already available for that.
 Later I adapted it to handle all sequence types.
 <br>Note: it contains a call to the [namer()](/namer.md) function.
 <br>Note: qlp is used in the [get_tests()](/get_tests.md) function, among others.